openfun/richie/docs/synchronizing-course-runs.md

 should run on the `post_publish` signal emitted by the OpenEdX `cms` application each time a course run is modified and published.

+Or you can use the [Richie Open edX Synchronization](https://github.com/fccn/richie-openedx-sync) which is based on the following code sample and also includes the enrollment count.

 Given a `COURSE_HOOK` setting defined as follows in your OpenEdX instance:

 ```python